sguzman/articles/README.md

 - [ ] Modeling chemical dynamics with lambda calculus
 - [ ] Modeling chemical structure with lambda calculus
 - [ ] Modeling chemical reactions with game of life
+- [ ] Masculinity in service of the feminine